|Deadrise/Transom||20 deg.||Water Cap||

 The aft facing seat at the helm deck features a pull-out footrest.
 Notice the track to slide the seatback fore and aft.

-With a filler cushion between the seats you have the usual lounge configuration seen on many express cruisers.
+With a filler cushion between the seats, it creates the usual lounge configuration seen on many express cruisers.

 I think Boston Whaler designers really had their act together when they created this comfortable pedestal mounted helm seat.
 It's heavily padded, vented at the back, swivels and slides, has cast flip-up armrests and a flip-up bolster.
 The main battery switches and breaker panel are located just underneath.

-Tabs and enclosures.
+Tabs and Enclosures.
 Trim tabs are standard but I never found the need to use them.
-This helm deck is offered in three configurations: First is the standard configuration that includes the open side windows that are reminiscent of a more Downeast design, Second you can get full glass up to the hardtop on the sides ($2313), and third is the pilothouse design ($13,343) with an aft bulkhead and door.
+This helm deck is offered in three configurations: First is the standard configuration that includes the open side windows that are reminiscent of a more Downeast design; Second you can get full glass up to the hardtop on the sides ($2,491), and third is the pilothouse design with an aft bulkhead and door.

-Just aft is a mid berth measuring 4' x 6' (1.22 m x 1.8 m) with a variable geometry overhead running from 1'9" (.53 m) to 2'5" (.74 m) and topping out at 4’ (1.22 m) at the entry.
+Just aft is a mid-berth measuring 4' x 6' (1.22 m x 1.8 m) with a variable geometry overhead running from 1'9" (.53 m) to 2'5" (.74 m) and topping out at 4’ (1.22 m) at the entry.
 There's a leather headboard with storage just behind.
-Our test boat was fitted with the optional cabin comfort package ($2581) that includes comforter, sheets, pillowcases and a privacy curtain.
+Our test boat was fitted with the optional cabin comfort package ($2,778) that includes comforter, sheets, pillowcases and a privacy curtain.

-Flip-up rod holders are convenient for storing your rods.
+Flip-up rod holders are convenient for storing rods.

-By lowering the table and sliding the two cushions to either side towards the center you quickly transformed the forward dining area into a V-berth.
+By lowering the table and sliding the two cushions to either side towards the center, the forward dining area is quickly transformed into a V-berth.

 Below the glass shelf is a sizable storage compartment, and the hatch above is a service access point for the helm console.